quantastica/qiskit-forest/README.md

 # Forest backend for Qiskit

-Allows running Qiskit code on Rigetti simulators and quantum computers.
+Allows running [Qiskit](https://qiskit.org/) code on [Rigetti](https://www.rigetti.com/) simulators and quantum computers by changing only two lines of your Qiskit code.

 # Install